9.1 Monitoring, measurement, analysis and evaluation

 - Can you demonstrate that necessary correction and corrective actions are taken without undue delay?

-- Can you show documented information of the audit programme and the audit results?
+- Can you show documented information about the audit programme and the audit results?

 - Audit process must address the responsibilities for conducting the audits, ensuring independence, recording results, and reporting to management.